zhimingwang-org/archive/source/blog/2015-09-21-zsh-51-and-bracketed-paste.md

 ---

-In short, Zsh 5.1 introduced bracketed paste mode[^1] and turned it on by default (as it seems to me).
+In short, Zsh 5.1 introduced bracketed paste mode[^1] and turned it on by default (as it seems to me[^update]).
 It is nice in certain ways — I appreciate the change, yet I was bitten nevertheless.
 In at least two ways:

 1. Most annoyingly, `url-quote-magic` doesn't work anymore when pasting URLs, so for example if I paste